-Dance was introduced into the curriculum at Le Rocquier in 2006 and has become an important part of the Physical Education that is delivered at the school.
-Students in Year 7, 8 and 9 take weekly classes in Dance and then have the option to study a Btec examination in Year 10 and 11.
+Dance was introduced into the curriculum at Le Rocquier in 2006 and has become an important part of Physical Education that is delivered at the school.
+Students in Year 7, 8 and 9 take weekly classes in Dance and then have the option to study a BTEC examination at Key Stage 4 in Year 10 and 11.

 Dance helps students not only with their physical fitness but also helps with team building, trust and confidence.

 Specific information about the Key Stage 3 curriculum and how it is assessed: